Occupational Therapy Assistant - Associate of Applied Science Degree (AAS)

 1

-These courses are required prior to program entry and are included in degree requirements and total credits.
+These courses are program admission requirements and are included in degree requirements and total credits.

 2

-This course is a prerequisite to program entry and fulfills a general education requirement for an Associate of Applied Science degree.
+This course is a program admission requirement and fulfills a general education requirement for an Associate of Applied Science degree.

 NOTE: All courses listed under Major Requirements must be completed with a grade of C or higher.